-Marie-Fleur Rautou regularly advises financial institutions on the regulatory and transactional aspects of structured finance transactions, including OTC derivatives, repos, securities lending transactions, and share buybacks.
+Marie-Fleur Rautou regularly advises financial institutions on the regulatory and transactional aspects of structured finance transactions, including over-the-counter (OTC) derivatives, repos, securities lending transactions, and share buybacks.
 She has strong experience in equity derivatives, including strategic acquisition, hedging, shareholding financing or refinancing, and leveraged employee savings schemes.

 Marie-Fleur has acquired significant experience advising institutional clients on the new financial regulatory environment in Europe.
 She is experienced in reporting, clearing, margining, and capital treatment of derivative products and reorganization of credit institutions and in market abuse regulations and securities law issues.

-She has advised the French Banking Association (FBF) and the International Swaps and Derivatives Association (ISDA) on the drafting of new collateral documentation in compliance with EMIR requirements.
+She has advised the French Banking Association (FBF) and the International Swaps and Derivatives Association (ISDA) on the drafting of new collateral documentation in compliance with the European Market Infrastructure Regulation (EMIR) requirements.